 Under pension laws, if a plan member dies, the living spouse may be entitled to a survivor pension.
 Technically, the pension is a joint and survivor interest between the spouses with the survivor entitled to the benefit when the other spouse dies.
 But problems arise over who's really the "spouse" under the law.
-This scenario, which is based on a recentOntariocase, shows how rival claims get resolved when the member enters into a common-law marriage without formally divorcing a previous spouse.
+This scenario, which is based on an Ontario case, shows how rival claims get resolved when the member enters into a common-law marriage without formally divorcing a previous spouse.

-Ontario law defines spouses as two people who are married or continuously living together in a conjugal relationship for at least three years.
+Ontario law defines spouses as 2 people who are married or continuously living together in a conjugal relationship for at least 3 years.
 Richman had a spousal relationship with both Ida and Carman at some point in his life.
 But in ON (and NS), "spouse" is determined as of the date the first pension payment comes due-Dec.
-1, 2001 in this case.
+1, 2020 in this case.
 In other jurisdictions, the spouse is determined as of the date payments begin rather than when they come due, which wouldn't affect the outcome in this case.
 Since Richman had been living in ON with Carman for 8 years on Dec.
-1, 2001, she'd be considered his spouse and would get the survivor's share [Kendall v.
-Canadian Multi Employer Retirement Fund for the Graphic Arts Media, 2008 CanLII 60974 (ON.
-S.C.), Nov.
-24, 2008].
+1, 2020, she'd be considered his spouse and would get the survivor's share [Kendall v.
+Canadian Multi Employer Retirement Fund for the Graphic Arts Media, 2008 CanLII 60974].